QernelAI/PyTorchSim/README.md

 ```

 ## Contributing
 We welcome any contributions and issue reports.
-Contribution guideline will be posted.
+Please refer to the [Contributing Guide](https://github.com/PSAL-POSTECH/PyTorchSim?tab=contributing-ov-file) for details.

 ## Citation
 If you use PyTorchSim for your research, please cite the following paper.